 Part I of this post introduced you to the concept of PCA Drivers Ed, the registration and tech inspection process.
 Today's post explores the rest of the experience from scheduling runs, classroom time and running laps.

 The schedule tells you when your “runs”(i.e., time on the track) and classroom sessions are.
 Most people who attend DEs want to spend time behind the wheel, not in a classroom.
 But classroom sessions can be beneficial and to a degree necessary to ensure safety.
-The first time you attend a DE, the classroom setting will likely include an introduction of the track, its turns and elevation.
+The first time you attend a PCA Drivers Ed, the classroom setting will likely include an introduction of the track, its turns and elevation.
 Teachers often provide special attention to difficult spots around the track and invite student questions.
 After each session, classroom sessions are a good place to ask questions and share your experiences at the track.
 Don’t be shy – your questions can help others!

 Your First Run and "Hot Lap"

 At first, it may seem like 20 minute runs are too short.
 Once you experience high speed driving and the amount of concentration it requires, you’ll agree that 20 minute sessions are plenty.
 In between your runs relax, drink lots of water, meet like-minded people, ask questions and watch the others at play.
 DE events generally have a great spirit of camaraderie.